-4.8a Human Resources will maintain a list of the workforce members certified to interpret and the languages they are certified to interpret.
+4.8a Human Resources will maintain a list of bilingual workforce members and the languages they can interpret.

 [See Language Interpretation and Translation Policy and Procedure, Summary of Exhibits]

 IV.
 Services to all LEP clients not meeting the threshold language